1865 – 2015: 150 years of the Macmillan Alice

 This is an excerpt from Philip Pullman’s foreword to The Complete Alice by Lewis Carroll.

-A timeless children’s book, Alice’s Adventures in Wonderland is 150 years old in 2015 and the story of this beguiling tale begins with its creator, Charles Ludwidge Dodgson.
+The story of Alice’s Adventures in Wonderland begins with its creator, Charles Ludwidge Dodgson.
 Charles was a natural storyteller who regularly invented new stories to entertain his friends.
 He knew that for the best stories to work, the child must be at the centre of the narrative so that their imagination could be led to marvellous and wonderful places.

 Charles L. Dodgson first met the publisher Alexander Macmillan on 19 October 1863.
 Macmillan loved Alice and agreed to publish it under Dodgson’s pen name, Lewis Carroll.
 This was to be the beginning of a long and very successful publishing relationship between the two men, although one that was not without difficulties: Lewis Carroll was a most particular author.